-- · San Diego/St. Paul -Face to Face & Fully Online - M.Div., M.A.
+- · St. Paul.
+Online - · M.Div., M.A.
 (Theological Studies)

 The Biblical Studies concentration deepens students' understanding of the Bible's history and its integrative themes, and equips them with additional skills for responsible interpretation of the biblical message.
 The concentration is also recommended as preparation for advanced degrees in biblical studies.
 Concentration requires 12 credits of courses in the Biblical Interpretation, Biblical Theology, Old Testament, and/or New Testament subject areas.